Department: MED-Preventive Medicine Salary/Grade: NEX/9

 Reviews medical records.

-Facilitates communication with key personnel, patient navigators & participants to maintain project study flow.
+Facilitates communication with key personnel & participants to maintain project study flow.

 Maintains detailed records of results which may include collecting, extracting & entering data; &/or preparing basic charts & graphs.